Pittsburgh Penguins Are Seeing Results of Ray Shero's Draft Day Moves

 Ray Shero’s time as the Pittsburgh Penguins general manager is often seen as a failure.
 After all, he had both Sidney Crosby and Evgeni Malkin throughout their early and mid-20s and only managed to win one Stanley Cup out of it.

 He was often praised for the trades he made, most notably acquiring a trio of wingers for essentially next to nothing during his tenure.
-First, it was Marian Hossa in 2008, then James Neal in 2011 and finally Jerome Iginla in 2013.
+First, it was Marian Hossa in 2008, then James Neal in 2011 and finally Jarome Iginla in 2013.
 But the biggest knock on Shero has come from his draft day history, as only two of his first round picks (Jordan Staal in 2006 and Olli Määttä in 2012) have made a real impact at the NHL level.
 Despite this, has his draft day history been as bad as it’s made out to be?

 Shero Set up the Future in Net